VadivelChinnasamy/Simple-Kotlin-Views/README.md

-# Textview-Button---Kotlin
+# Intent, Textview, Button Kotlin
-Simple usage of textview and button properties used in programmatically
+Simple usage of Intent, textview and button properties used in programmatically